-Bakersfield, California December 4, 2017 Brown Armstrong Secountancy Corporation
+Bakersfield, California December 6, 2018

-MENDOCINO COUNTY EMPLOYEES' RETIREMENT ASSOCIATION MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2017
+MENDOCINO COUNTY EMPLOYEES' RETIREMENT ASSOCIATION MANAGEMENT'S DISCUSSION AND ANALYSIS JUNE 30, 2018

-This section presents Management's Discussion and Analysis (MD&A) of Mendocino County Employees' Retirement Association's (MCERA or Plan) financial results and a summary of MCERA's financial position and activities as of and for the fiscal year ended June 30, 2017.
-Comparative data from the prior fiscal year are also presented.
+This section presents Management's Discussion and Analysis (MD&A) of Mendocino County Employees' Retirement Association's (MCERA or Plan) financial results and a summary of MCERA's financial position and activities as of and for the fiscal year ended June 30, 2018.
 We encourage readers to take into account the information presented here in conjunction with additional information we have furnished in the financial statements.

 MCERA provides service retirement, disability, death, and survivor benefits, and is administered in accordance with the County Employees Retirement Law of 1937 (Government Code Section 31450, et seq.).
-Pursuant to certain provisions of the County Employees Retirement Law of 1937, MCERA is a multi- agency public employees' retirement system, established by the County of Mendocino on January 1, 1948, and is an independent agency within the County of Mendocino, with a separate operating budget and professional staff.
+Pursuant to certain provisions of the County Employees Retirement Law of 1937, MCERA is a multi-agency public employees' retirement system, established by the County of Mendocino on January 1, 1948, and is an independent agency within the County of Mendocino, with a separate operating budget and professional staff.

 The California Constitution gives the Board of Retirement (Board) plenary authority over the administration of MCERA, which includes administering MCERA benefits and managing the assets.
 The Board and MCERA staff members are committed to act for the exclusive benefit of MCERA and its participants, manage the assets of MCERA prudently, and administer benefits with impartiality.
-To fulfill this mandate, MCERA employs a skilled professional staff and independent consultants that operate under a system of governance, operational and fiduciary policies and procedures.
+To fulfill this mandate, MCERA employs a skilled professional staff and independent consultants that operate under a system of governance, operational, and fiduciary policies and procedures.